The National Feral Pig Action Plan

 Background of Program

-The WCTTAA is a partnership of five Indigenous Ranger groups from Pormpuraaw, Napranum, Mapoon, Northern Peninsula Area, and Kowanyama, who are working together, at a regional coordination scale, to protect threatened and endangered marine turtles along the western coast of Cape York.
+The WCTTAA is a partnership of six Indigenous Ranger groups from Pormpuraaw, Napranum, Mapoon, Northern Peninsula Area, Kowanyama, and most recently, Aak Puul Ngantum, who are working together, at a regional coordination scale, to protect threatened and endangered marine turtles along the western coast of Cape York.
 The alliance was formally established in 2013.